 Our ‘intensive’ foster placements, also known as therapeutic fostering, are for particularly troubled children.
 Their backgrounds are such that they sometimes communicate their needs through difficult or challenging behaviours, rather than verbally.

-Our ‘intensive’ carers are recruited for their thoughtfulness and creativity in responding to children’s needs.
-They must have the ability to look beyond behaviours to what a child is trying to communicate.
+Our ‘intensive’ foster parents are recruited for their thoughtfulness and creativity in responding to children’s needs.
+They must have the ability to look beyond behaviours to see what a child is trying to communicate.

 Vitally, they must demonstrate a real commitment to providing the kind of continuing relationship that is such an important part of the healing process.
 The child eventually comes to recognise this commitment and responds positively to it.

-We know very well that carers who feel supported sometimes surprise themselves when they are helped to apply skills they were not even aware they possessed.
-Feedback from our ‘intensive’ carers is that it can be challenging, and thought-provoking, and sometimes edge-of-your-seat.
+We know very well that foster parents who feel supported sometimes surprise themselves when they are helped to apply skills they were not even aware they possessed.
+Feedback from our ‘intensive’ foster parents is that it can be challenging, and thought-provoking, and sometimes edge-of-your-seat.
 But it also hugely rewarding to have such a dramatic positive impact upon children’s lives.

 Find out more about why you should choose AFA Fostering to help you on your fostering journey.

-Our ‘intensive’ carers receive support from experienced social workers.
+Our ‘intensive’ foster parents receive support from experienced social workers.
 We have a very strong record of maintaining ‘hard to place’ children within families.

-Our ‘intensive’ carers receive enhanced payments in recognition of their skills, their resilience, and their commitment.
+Our ‘intensive’ foster parents receive enhanced payments in recognition of their skills, their resilience, and their commitment.

 Other intensive fostering categories

 There are some sub-categories within our ‘Intensive’ service.
-For example, ‘Solo-Intensive’ where the child would not be placed alongside other Looked After children.
-And ‘Step-Down from Residential’ where we support children previously placed in Residential Care to live in a family.
+For example, ‘Solo-Intensive’ where the child would not be placed alongside other children who are also being looked after.
+And ‘Step-Down from Residential’ where we support children previously living in Residential Care to live in a family.

 Get in touch

-We’d love to hear from experienced foster carers too.
+We’d love to hear from experienced foster parents too.
 Find out more about transferring fostering agencies.